evanshortiss/obd-parser-development-connection/README.md

 A connetion for the *obd-parser* module that is useful when developing.
 It will return random data for any PID being requested.

-*NOTE: It only works with the "typescript" branch of obd-parser at present*

 ## Usage
 See the _/examples_ folder in *obd-parser* for a full example: